ZPower Battery FAQs

 How long does it take to fully charge a ZPower battery?

 The ZPower Rechargeable System has a smart charger that knows how much the patient discharged their batteries.
-Based on how long the patient wears their hearing aids and the type of streaming they utilize, it will take 2-4 hours on average for a fully recharged battery.
+Based on how long the patient wears their hearing aids and the type of streaming they utilize, it will take up to 7 hours on average for a fully recharged battery.

 Can disposable batteries be used with the ZPower System?